CMSgov/beneficiary-fhir-data/apps/bfd-model/bfd-model-rif-samples/dev/synthea-test-plan.md

 ## Loading Data

 1. Test CCWRIFLoader functionality locally (i.e. verify BFD Pipeline can ingest records).
 Copy the files that were generated from the steps above and place them in the rif-synthea folder located at: `apps/bfd-model/bfd-model-rif-samples/src/main/resources/rif-synthea`
 2. Go to `/apps/bfd-model/bfd-model-rif-samples/src/main/java/gov/cms/bfd/model/rif/samples/StaticRifResource.java`.
 Go to and navigate to the SAMPLE_SYNTHEA entries and add or delete the entries that are currently there to correspond to the files you have copied from step 1.
 You will also need to know how many records are in each file and place that in the entry as well.
+To find the counts run `wc -l apps/bfd-model/bfd-model-rif-samples/src/main/resources/rif-synthea/*.csv`.
+Each value will need to be subtracted by 1 to remove the count for headers.

 Sample Below:

     Synthea-Rif-Static: